douglascarson/douglascarson.github.io/posts/public/terraform-study-notes.md

 * when you invoke a child module the calling module can consime the outputs of the child module.
 * The calling module can consome the outputs of the child module by using a data source
 * the output block can have two addtional arguments in addtion to value and description which is:
-    * sensitive = trure/false
+    * sensitive = true/false
     * depends_on - list of resources it depends on
 * outputs are rendered when you run terraform apply
 ## 8B describe secure secret injection best practise
 * don't store your secrets in .tfvars. terraform has no protections to encrypt or secure variable files.
 Also the .tfvars file will be in the VCS
 * You can sumbit your variable values using -var argument but this will be in the command history in plain text
-* one of the easiest ways is to use the environmental using using the TF_VARS_<name>. you can configure the environmental variables to pull the data and it will nto show up in the commandline history or terraform
+* one of the easiest ways is to use the environmental using using the TF_VARS_<name>. you can configure the environmental variables to pull the data and it will not show up in the commandline history or terraform
 * The best option is to use a key vault like hashicorp vault
-## 8C understand the use of collectiona nd structural types
+## 8C understand the use of collection and structural types
 ### Primative
 * there are three primative data types in terraform:
     * string